mintjohnkim/SynAPT/README.md

 - PHAV: http://adas.cvc.uab.es/phav/
 - SURREACT: https://github.com/gulvarol/surreact

 Note that it is possible to download the synthetic video rendering simulators for Eldersim and SURREACT, but it is sufficient to download SynADL for Eldersim and pre-rendered NTU and UESTC videos for SURREACT.
 Also, we only utilize the RGB data from Eldersim and SURREACT.
+To download SynADL, sign the EULA and send a copy to the email address which can be found under the section Contact.

 ## Convert Frames/Videos